W427697/Discord-/docs/migration-guide/index.md

 This will:

+1. Determine that none of the [breaking changes](#major-breaking-changes) apply to your project
+   - If they do, you will receive instructions on how to resolve them before continuing
-1. Upgrade your Storybook dependencies to the latest version
+2. Upgrade your Storybook dependencies to the latest version
-2. Run a collection of _automigrations_, which will:
+3. Run a collection of _automigrations_, which will:
    - Check for common upgrade tasks
    - Explain the necessary changes with links to more information
    - Ask for approval, then perform the task on your behalf